 After an investigation, police say they determined 32-year-old Russell J. Percenti allegedly fired the shots that brought down the drone.
 Percenti was arrested and charged with Possession of a Weapon for an Unlawful Purpose and Criminal Mischief.
 The shotgun used to shoot down the drone was seized by police.
 Percenti was released after posting bail.

 First off, we will see more of this.
-Cheap flying gizmos with cameras means every dickhead in the neighborhood will have one.
-In the not too distant future some jerk-off will have a drone spying on the woman next door and her husband will throttle the guy.
+Cheap flying gizmos with cameras means every jerk in the neighborhood will have one.
+In the not too distant future some jerk will have a drone spying on the woman next door and her husband will throttle the guy.
 The reason the general IQ has fallen is modern technology has allowed the stupid to escape the natural consequences of their genetics.
 At the tail end of the technological revolution, assholes get to easily reach out and share their asshole-ishness with the rest of the world.

 As a gun owner and a normal person, I’m fine with local ordinances about discharging firearms in residential areas.
 I’m also fine with the man pulling the trigger being held responsible for the deeds of the bullet.
 If the idiot flying the remote control copter wanted to sue, fine.
 Giving the shooter a fine for discharging a firearm is fine too.
 This is not a criminal matter.
 This is guy getting pissed off at his neighbor who is a raging dickhead.
 But, this is New Jersey.